aces/Loris/README.CentOS6.md

 Your Loris instance should now be accessible by pointing your url to `http://%IPADDRESS%`

-Further configuration can be done using the LORIS configuration module.

-If there are any errors or you get a blank page, you'll have to troubleshoot based on the errors in your apache error log (by default `/var/log/httpd/lorris-error.log`)
+If there are any errors or you get a blank page, troubleshoot the errors in your apache error log (by default `/var/log/httpd/loris-error.log`)

+Follow the Setup Guide in the LORIS wiki for all post-install steps and troubleshooting.
+Config settings can be accessed via the front-end Config module under the Admin drop-down menu.